-The Association and the College agree that the provisions of Section 8 of the Human Rights Act SBC Chapter 22, 1984 apply as though included in and forming part of this agreement.
+The Association and the College agree that the provisions of Section 13 of the Human Rights Code (1996) apply as though included in and forming part of this agreement.

-For the purpose of this agreement, the parties agree that there shall be no discrimination except where such discrimination is based on a bona fide employment requirement.
+The parties agree that there shall be no discrimination except where such discrimination is based on a bona fide employment requirement.